 JSE to contend with mixed Asian markets on Wednesday

-In morning trade on Wednesday the Shanghai Composite was down 1.4% while Japan’s Nikkei had added 1.32%.
+In morning trade on Wednesday the Shanghai Composite was up 1.05%, while Japan’s Nikkei had fallen a similar amount.

 Would you like to comment on this article or view other readers' comments?
 Register (it’s quick and free) or sign in now.